sara-nl/griddocs/source/Pages/Basics/first_grid_job_dirac.rst

 First Grid job with Dirac
 *************************

+Our Grid facility is powered by the `DIRAC`_ service.
+DIRAC provides the workload management system to submit and manage user jobs on the Grid.
+We provide support for the command line tools of DIRAC and access to the DIRAC clients on our Grid :abbr:`UI (User Interface)`.

 This section summarises all the steps to submit your first job on the Grid, check its status and retrieve the output:

 .. contents::